-When you are first contacted, the clerk of court may give an estimate of the length of the trial for which the ballot is about to take place.
+Courts may set down several trials to be heard during the week, so the number of jurors attending allows more than one jury to be chosen.
+During the talk to jurors the clerk of court may give an estimate of the length of the trial for which the ballot is about to take place.
 However, if a trial is expected to last several weeks, the court officials will try to warn jurors by enclosing a letter with the citation for jury service.
-If you have any pre-existing holiday commitments which make it difficult for you to serve as a juror in such a trial, please complete the "Application for exemption or excusal from jury service" and enclose evidence of your holiday commitments, e.g. booking confirmation.
+If you have any pre-existing holiday commitments which make it difficult for you to serve as a juror in such a trial, please complete the 'Application for Exemption or Excusal from Jury Service' and enclose evidence of your holiday commitments, e.g. booking confirmation.
 You should be aware that there is the possibility that you may be balloted for more than one case during the period for which you have been cited.

 Whilst applications for excusal will be considered sympathetically, you must understand that court staff may not be able to excuse you from jury service.
-Rules of Court state that a jury cannot be balloted where there are less than 30 persons on the list of jurors available to the court, which means that it may not be possible for court staff to excuse jurors in all cases.
+Rules of court state that a jury cannot be balloted where there are less than 30 persons on the list of jurors present in court, which means that it may not be possible for court staff to excuse jurors in all cases.

-Substitute jurors who are not chosen to sit on a jury will be sent away by the judge shortly after the ballot has taken place, but may be asked to return later in the week as further cases are to be tried.
+Prospective jurors who are not chosen to sit on a jury will be sent away by the judge shortly after the ballot has taken place, but may be asked to return later in the week as further cases are to be tried.
 These jurors can get updated information by telephoning the jurors' attendance update line.